These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing dominant hand status

-Why: For the thumb and any finger combination, the dominant hand receives 30% while the non-dominant hand receives 20%.
+For the thumb and any finger combination, the dominant hand receives 30% while the non-dominant hand receives 20%.
 If dominance is not documented, the examiner may not capture this distinction.

-Do this instead: State your dominant hand explicitly at the start of the exam: 'I am right-handed and my affected hand is my right hand.'
+Instead: State your dominant hand explicitly at the start of the exam: 'I am right-handed and my affected hand is my right hand.'
 Ensure this appears in the DBQ documentation.

 Impact: 20% vs. 30% for thumb and any finger combination